WraithGlade/WG-rainbow-vim/README.md

 ## Miscellaneous Utilities

 The Git repo also includes very small shell scripts for more easily/quickly installing the rainbow script and/or synchronizing the Git repo's `rainbow.vim` with Vim's per-user config file directory contents.
-(This make sit possible to keep the `rainbow.vim` source repo entirely separate from your Vim config folders to prevent junking them up.)
+(This makes it possible to keep the `rainbow.vim` source repo entirely separate from your Vim config folders to prevent junking them up.)

 You don't need to concern yourself with that though if you intend to just drag and drop `rainbow.vim` to your Vim `plugin` folder.
 All these extra scripts do is perform the copying for you automatically: